bolinette/bolinette/README.md

 ### Install Bolinette

-With a virtual environment
+With a virtual environment:
 ```shell script
 python3.8 -m venv venv && source venv/bin/activate && pip install pip --upgrade && pip install bolinette
 ```

-Globally, with admin rights
+Globally, with admin rights:
 ```shell script
 pip install pip --upgrade && pip install bolinette
 ```

-## Use the bolinette CLI
+## Use the Bolinette CLI

 Whether you use the virtualenv or global method, you can use the CLI with the `blnt` command.
 If you are using a virtualenv, be sure to activate it before using the CLI.